YogevShani/tirgul3/README.md

-# Exercise 2, Hose Project
+# Exercise 2, Tirgul 3

-This project contains the solution for Exercise 2.
-The goal of the assignment is to practice basic HTML and CSS concepts and demonstrate the ability to build a simple webpage.
+This project contains the solution for Exercise 2 from Tirgul 3.
+The goal of the exercise is to practice basic HTML and CSS skills and build a simple working webpage.

 ## Project Description

-The project includes a small example called “doing 123”.
-It shows how to structure HTML files, apply basic styling and prepare the work for GitHub Pages deployment.
+The project demonstrates simple structure, layout and styling through a small example called “doing 123”.
+It is part of a series of practice tasks aimed at improving web development understanding.

 ## Files Included